 What sorts of weapons have you been cooking up for Tucker?
 Nothing too fancy.
 At first we didn’t know what would kill them.
 Wood?
 Fire?
 Holy water?
 Garlic?
 Some combination?
 We were kind of working blind.
 All we really knew for sure was that sun was terminal.
 We messed around with some different ideas, but in the end, the classics ruled the day.
 I sharpened up some dowels on the lathe and then seated them down in 12 gauge shells with a little copper sheath on their butts to keep them from splintering.
 You can just drop them down into a sawed off double-barrel.
 And then I made up some thermite grenades to scorch them.
 All that other stuff, the holy water and the garlic, that was all just worthless.
 I don’t think we’ve seen the last of them sons of bitches though so I’m working on some new ideas.
 A pneumatic crossbow with hardwood bolts.
 Single shot zip guns small enough to fit in your jacket pocket, but able to stick a number two pencil through a sheet of ply board from 15 feet.
 Imagine what that could do to a Vampire.

 What’s the future looking like for you?
 I’ve got a bad feeling.
 A worse feeling than usual.
 I’ve been spending a lot of time outfitting my fallout shelter.
 Stocking it up with lots of food, weapons and supplies.
 I’m kind of thinking about going underground for a little while, just until things calm down a little.
 I actually kind of like living underground.
 The radio waves can’t reach you.
-And June can work wonders with freeze dried eggs.
+And my wife June can work wonders with freeze dried eggs.